The Importance of Having a Durable Power of Attorney

 If you become incapacitated and don’t have a durable POA, then your family may have no choice but to go to court in order to have a conservator or guardian appointed for you.
 This is an arduous and costly process.
 A durable POA is usually the better path.

-A POA may authorize your agent to make gifts on your behalf.
-Gifting authority is often limited to the annual gift exclusion amount (now $16,000 per person per year in 2022) or to charity in accordance with past giving patterns.
-However, the authority granted under a POA can be broader or narrower than that.
+A durable POA may authorize your agent to make gifts on your behalf.
+Gifting authority is often limited to the annual gift exclusion amount (now $19,000 per person per year in 2025) or to charity in accordance with past giving patterns.
+However, the authority granted can be broader or narrower than that.

 A durable POA will expire upon your death.
 You also can revoke it at any time, as long as you are competent to do so.
 A court of law also can also remove a rogue agent and hold them to task.

 A lawyer should prepare a durable POA.
-The good news is that the basic type of POA has a standard form, and a lawyer can draft it quickly and affordably.
+The good news is that the basic type of POA has a standard form, and a lawyer can prepare it quickly and affordably.
 In New York, for example, most people follow a statutory form durable POA.
-The New York form was updated in June 2021.
+The New York form was updated in June 2021..

 As always, if you have further questions, don’t hesitate to reach out to your team at 1919 Investment Counsel for advice.